 Hi!
 I'm Zee, like the letter.

-Harnessing a diverse background in media and magazine publishing, as well as a specialized journalism degree earned at the University of Florida, he’s built a career in demystifying what it means to be “healthy” in today’s culture—specifically with modern American women in mind.
+Harnessing a diverse background in media and magazine publishing, as well as a specialized journalism degree earned from the University of Florida, he’s built a career in demystifying what it means to be “healthy” in today’s culture—specifically with modern American women in mind.

-When he’s not working, you can find Zee moseying down back country roads in a rental car on sporadic day trips in New England; taking blinding-flash Instagram stories in restaurants he should probably be embarrassed to do so in; stalking Diet Prada and Deuxmoi on Instagram; and hunting for yet another flashy coffee cup at the nearest Starbucks.
+When he’s not working, you can find Zee moseying down back country roads in a rental car on sporadic day trips in New England; taking blinding-flash Instagram stories in restaurants he should probably be embarrassed to do so in; stalking Diet Prada and Deuxmoi on Instagram; and hunting for yet another cheugy coffee cup at the nearest Starbucks.
 And sometimes trying to cook, too.